J. Cole Smith, Dean

 Computer Science Students

 Computer science students can easily pursue any minor within the University.
-Of the 123 credits required for graduation, 9 credits are free electives.
-Minors commonly pursued are mathematics, cognitive science, or operations management.
+Of the 120 credits required for graduation, 8 credits are free electives.

 Bioengineering students can earn a mathematics minor within the prescribed curriculum.
 Other minors (e.g., biology) can be earned by taking additional courses.
 Students enrolling with AP credit or who take summer school courses can easily select from a variety of minors.